MatthewPalmer9/js-tip-calculator/README.md

 ## Challenges encountered
 1. This will be the first project I have worked on which requires the ability to pass a `<select>` `<option>` into React state.
 I solved this problem by researching methods to accomplish this.
 What I was missing is something so simple... assigning a value to each option and passing that value into state via `onChange={}`.
 This made me feel silly to forget, but I'm happy the solution was so simple.

+2. Applying a calculation on what it otherwise a string can be troublesome.
+I certainly did not want to be the fool who tried, so I had to do some conversions to display tip information in a hundredths format after being calculated in `this.setState({})`.
+Luckily, I remembered some important information I found online while practicing technical interview questions.
+Specifically, how the `+` works in front of a string.
+It converts numerical strings to integers.
+This was a very clean way to represent the logic in my application.